-The record price of platinum happened on March 4, 2008 in US dollar prices per troy ounce.
+The record price of platinum happened on March 4, 2008, in US dollar prices per troy ounce.
 On that day, the platinum hit a record high price of $2,276.00 oz USD in the AM London Fix.
-That same morning the US dollar price of platinum was more than 2Xs the fix price of gold ($981.75 oz USD), more than 4Xs the fix price of palladium ($588.00 oz USD), and over 100Xs that day’s silver fix price ($20.32 oz USD).
+That same morning the US dollar price of platinum was more than 2Xs the fixed price of gold ($981.75 oz USD), more than 4Xs the fixed price of palladium ($588.00 oz USD), and over 100Xs that day’s silver fix price ($20.32 oz USD).

-Platinum’s current price discovery is currently mostly dominated on the NYMEX in New York.
+Platinum’s current day to day 'price discovery' is currently mostly dominated on the NYMEX headquartered in New York city.

 What Is Platinum?

 Due to its high melt value, platinum is something of a newcomer to the precious metals scene.